tiprankstipranks

 UHG depends on key personnel whose untimely departure could adversely impact its business and financial results.

-UHG's success depends to a significant degree upon the contributions of certain key personnel who would be difficult to replace, including, but not limited to, Michael Nieri, the Chief Executive Officer and Chairman of the Board of Directors.
-There is no guarantee that he will remain employed with UHG.
+UHG's success depends to a significant degree upon the contributions of certain key personnel who would be difficult to replace.
+There is no guarantee that these personnel will remain employed with UHG.
 If any of UHG's key personnel were to cease employment with it, its operating results could suffer.
 Further, the process of attracting and retaining suitable replacements for key personnel whose services it may lose would result in transition costs and would divert the attention of other members of senior management from existing operations.
 The loss of services from key personnel or a limitation in their availability could materially and adversely impact UHG's business, prospects, liquidity, financial condition, and results of operations.
 Further, such a loss could be negatively perceived in the capital markets.
 UHG has not obtained and does not expect to obtain key man life insurance that would provide it with proceeds in the event of death or disability of any of its key personnel.

 Supply Chain1 | 1.6%